 You can also use event handlers to monitor the size of asynchronous action queues.
-If a queue becomes full this might indicate a problem, or that applications are making requests to Yammer Connector faster than they can be processed.
+If a queue becomes full this might indicate a problem, or that applications are making requests to Zoom Chat Connector faster than they can be processed.

-Yammer Connector can call an event handler for the following events.
+Zoom Chat Connector can call an event handler for the following events.

-an asynchronous action.

-OnFinish The OnFinish event handler is called when Yammer Connector successfully finishes processing an asynchronous action.
+OnStart The OnStart event handler is called when Zoom Chat Connector starts processing an asynchronous action.
+OnFinish The OnFinish event handler is called when Zoom Chat Connector successfully finishes processing an asynchronous action.
 OnError The OnError event handler is called when an asynchronous action fails and cannot continue.
 OnQueueEvent The OnQueueEvent handler is called when an asynchronous action queue becomes full, becomes empty, or the queue size passes certain thresholds.

-- A QueueFull event occurs when the action queue becomes full. - A QueueFilling event occurs when the queue size exceeds a configurable threshold (QueueFillingThreshold) and the last event was a QueueEmpty or QueueEmptying event. - A QueueEmptying event occurs when the queue size falls below a configurable threshold (QueueEmptyingThreshold) and the last event was a

-QueueFull or QueueFilling event.

-• A QueueEmpty event occurs when the action queue becomes empty.

-Yammer Connector supports the following types of event handler:
+A QueueFull event occurs when the action queue becomes full.
+A QueueFilling event occurs when the queue size exceeds a configurable threshold (QueueFillingThreshold) and the last event was a QueueEmpty or QueueEmptying event.
+A QueueEmptying event occurs when the queue size falls below a configurable threshold (QueueEmptyingThreshold) and the last event was a QueueFull or QueueFilling event. • A QueueEmpty event occurs when the action queue becomes empty.
+Zoom Chat Connect tor supports the following types of event handler: